top of page

 COLLEEN LITTLE

-Colleen Little holds an Honours BSc in Kinesiology with a minor in psychology from Wilfrid Laurier University.
-She works as a research assistant in the HART Lab, primarily focusing on the Autonomic Modulation Training (AMT) project, where she is responsible for research recruitment and recruitment event coordination.
-In addition, Colleen contributes these responsibilities and efforts in recruitment to the Critical Incident Command project.
+Colleen Little, a current graduate student at Wilfrid Laurier University.
+She holds an Honours BSc in Kinesiology with a minor in psychology from Wilfrid Laurier University.
+She worked as a research assistant in the HART Lab, primarily focusing on police recruitment strategies Autonomic Modulation Training (AMT) project, where she reached out to police services across Canada and coordinated event presentation at knowledge translation events.
+In addition, Colleen contributes to a literature search and summary of articles for a review of HRV metrics utilized in research within the field of policing.

 image.png